corrode/corrode.github.io/content/services/_index.md

 Rust is one of the best languages in the world for working with AI-assisted coding because of its strict compiler, but that only works if the surrounding scaffolding is set up well.

 I help teams put that scaffolding in place with type-driven design, solid continuous integration, a fast test harness, and reliable review workflows.
-I also coach engineers on how to use agents instead, so your team ships faster *and* stays in control.
+I also coach engineers on how to use agents, so your team ships faster *and* stays in control.

 {% <info title="Feedback From Happy Customers" icon="heart"> %}